paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 **Combination of distributions**

 The combination of the second and third part of the bathtub curve is necessary to go beyond the {term}`random failures <Random failure>` and to enlarge to the ageing of {term}`EEE` components in the definition of the failure rate.
 Then, the random and {term}`wear-out failures <Wear-out failure>` are considered inside the same model.
-This approach is described in ref sec_sys_handbook` with three different models mixing the exponential distribution and the wear-out distribution of {term}`EEE` components.
+This approach is described in {numref}`sec_sys_handbook` with three different models mixing the exponential distribution and the wear-out distribution of {term}`EEE` components.

 (eee_8_5_9)=
 ## Application to wear-out of an operational amplifier due to radiation dose